akileh/css-in-js/markdown.md

 ```

 ???
-* just an object, nothing to do with css
+* Just an object, nothing to do with css.
+* Passed via react context to styled-components.
+* Just like react-router etc.

 ---

 class: code
-## Using theme
+## Using the theme
 ```javascript
 import * as React from 'react' import styled from 'styled-components'